MarkJelic/TEC-1G/GPIO/RTC/Readme.md

 | [RTC_Programming_notes](./RTC_Programming_notes.md) | Programmers notes | 1.0 |

 ## Build Video on YouTube!
-Watch Mark build the Real Time Clock and come across a problem! https://www.youtube.com/watch?v=rAuSyqJuico
+Watch Mark build the Real Time Clock and come across a problem! https://www.youtube.com/watch?v=rAuSyqJuico<br>
+The last 5 minutes of the video are crucial to watch, as there is some code you have to run, after installing the battery, to make the RTC initialise correctly.

 ## What Does it Do?
 It keeps accurate real time, once set, and is battery backed.
 So even after you switch your TEC-1G off,